 Dismas House is an approved Tennessee Department of Correction (TDOC) residential reentry program in Nashville that serves men returning to the community directly from all state correctional facilities for men and county jails throughout Tennessee.
 The minimum length of stay to complete the Dismas House Reentry Program is 90 days.
 Our goal is to support these men as they navigate the challenging transition from prison back to the community and help them overcome the many barriers to successful reentry.
 We provide our residents with a uniquely warm and family-like atmosphere, in addition to a comprehensive selection of services we cluster under the umbrella of our “Four Pillars of Programming,” which are 1) basic needs, 2) health and well-being, 3) life skills, and 4) legal support.

-Dismas has so many relationships and we benefit from them so much.
-The best part about it is, they don’t necessarily hinder us, they are a platform for us to get to the next level.
+Dismas has so many relationships, and we benefit from them so much.
+The best part about it is, they don’t hinder us, they are a platform for us to get to the next level.

 I was honestly frustrated to be told I had to go to a halfway house.
 I thought, I will do the 90 days and get out.
 But, within 2-3 days of being here I knew I was going to stay as long as I could.
-This campus is beautiful, it feels like you’re in a home and not in an institution anymore.
+This campus is beautiful.
+Tt feels like you’re in a home and not in an institution anymore.

 Pillars of Programming: The Dismas Model

 Over the past 4+ decades, we’ve continued to grow and evolve as we learn the most effective ways to support and empower men as they transition back into the community.
 Our services include: